brendoncarroll/go-p2p/README.md

 The interface ends up resembling a hybrid between the server in `http` and the `PacketConn` interface from `net`

 ## Directory Organization

+### C is for Cell
+Compare-and-swap cells are a synchronization primitive.
+They are less general than message passing (`Tell` and `Ask`).
+Message passing enables "push" communication, while cells only allow "pull" communication.
+A cell can be implemented on top of message-passing, but message-passing can only be approximated with a cell (by polling).

+Cells are useful for modeling shared state that can change.

+- **NaCl Cell**
+A cell which encrypts and signs its contents.
+A secret key must be shared to decrypte the cell contents.
+The payload also signed with a public key.

+### D is for Discovery
+Services for discovering peers.

+- **Cell Tracker**
+A tracker for announcing and looking up peer addresses.
+Works on top of any cell.
+A default client and server implementation are provided.

 ### S is for Swarm
 - **UDP Swarm**
 An insecure swarm, included mainly as a building block.